 Cache la Poudre River

-Whitewater Boating: The Poudre River has attracted rafters and kayakers since the 1950's.
-Convenient access, clear water, challenging rapids, and beautiful scenery make this a river-runner's paradise.
-Rafts, canoes and kayaks are suitable on various stretches of the river.
-Rapids on the river are classified from Class I to VI under the international Whitewater Rating System and vary greatly according to water levels.
+The Poudre River has attracted rafters and kayakers since the 1950's.
+Rapids on the river are classified from Class I to VI under the International Whitewater Rating System and vary greatly according to water levels.
 The rafting season generally occurs from May through August.

 The Cache la Poudre River carves its way through a wide, expansive valley in the northwestern portion of the park.
 Dense montane forests line the edge of wet meadows along the valley bottom, framed by stunning, high-elevation mountains and ridgetops of the Mummy Range.
 The river corridor features high cliffs and interesting rock formations along with vegetation including ponderosa and lodgepole pines, sage brush, mountain mahogany, and aspen.
 Seasonal variations, exceptional air quality, dark night skies, and wildlife viewing add to the exceptional scenic quality of the Cache la Poudre River landscape.
 From Trail Ridge Road, millions of visitors each year take in the unparalleled beauty of this wild river valley.